 Information for prospective Ph.D. and Masters students

-Interested students see the UNSW Graduate Research School website for complete information on our higher degree programs
+Interested students should see the UNSW Graduate Research School website for complete information on our higher degree programs

 - Undergraduate and/or graduate coursework in solid state physics, semiconductor devices, applied physics, quantum mechanics, or biophysics.